-The spread of COVID-19, which has caused a broad impact globally, including restrictions on travel and quarantine policies put into place by businesses and governments, has impacted the timetable for development of our iLet system for the treatment of type 1 diabetes, in both its insulin-only and bihormonal configurations, and may continue to have an adverse effect on our business.
-In particular, the COVID-19 pandemic impacted the trial execution plans for the iLet insulin-only configuration pivotal trial and caused delays in the timeline of the clinical trial.
+The spread of COVID-19, which caused a broad impact globally, including restrictions on travel and quarantine policies put into place by businesses and governments, has impacted the timetable for development of our iLet system for the treatment of type 1 diabetes, in both its insulin-only and bihormonal configurations, and may continue to have an adverse effect on our business.
+In particular, the COVID-19 pandemic impacted the recently completed iLet insulin-only configuration pivotal trial and caused delays in the timeline of the clinical trial.